robynfsj/sleep/README.md

 # Sleep data visualisations in R

-I created this project to practice creating visualisations in R as I need to use R for the analysis of my PhD data but have gotten used to using Python recently.
+I created this project to practise creating visualisations in R as I need to use R for the analysis of my PhD data but have gotten used to using Python recently.

 The project is an analysis of my sleep data from the [Sleep Cycle app](https://www.sleepcycle.com), which I also used